zakaberd/webgpu-samples/mini-gfx-framework/transfer-log.md

 - Created initial transfer plan capturing architecture approach, asset migration needs, and risks.
 - Established this log to serve as the living record for progress notes, design discussions, and blockers.
 - Scaffolded scene infrastructure (scene registry, MSDF scene module) and updated sandbox shell to support future multi-scene selection.

+### 2025-10-02
+- Ported the `transparentCanvas` sample into `sandbox/scenes/transparentCanvasScene.ts`, reusing the shared device host and surface abstractions.
+- Extended `CanvasSurfaceManager` / `defaultDeviceHostFactory` to forward `alphaMode`, enabling premultiplied surfaces for transparency-focused scenes.
+- Refreshed the sandbox shell stylesheet to showcase transparent rendering over a gradient/text backdrop and added the new scene to the selector UI.
+- Attempted a `vite build`; blocked by the repo's Node.js 19.8.1 runtime (Vite now requires 20.19+), so local type-check feedback is pending an engine upgrade.
+- Completed the multi-scene `multipleCanvases` port inside `sandbox/scenes/multipleCanvasesScene.ts`, mirroring the 200-canvas storefront layout with resize/intersection observers and robust cleanup semantics.
+- Localised required meshes (`teapot`, `stanfordDragon`, `sphere` variants) and shader sources under `sandbox/`, embedding the teapot geometry directly to eliminate the external package dependency.
+- Added grid/product styling rules to `sandbox/index.html` so the new scene coexists cleanly with existing demos in the selector shell.
+- Introduced a reusable controls panel component (`sandbox/ui/controls.ts`) with shared styling to replace `dat.gui` across sandbox scenes.
+- Ported `computeBoids` to `sandbox/scenes/computeBoidsScene.ts`, including timestamp-query fallback logic, stats overlay, and parameter editing via the new controls panel.
+- Copied compute shaders into `sandbox/shaders/computeBoids/` and wired the scene into the selector.
+- Updated device teardown paths to suppress expected `device.lost` events during scene switches.
+- Clamped WebGPU surface resizing to avoid zero-size textures and ensured scenes trigger an initial layout pass.
+- Ported the `points` sample (`sandbox/scenes/pointsScene.ts`) with localized WGSL shaders, new controls, and emoji texture fallback handling.

 ## Ideas & Opportunities
 - Build a lightweight scene lifecycle helper that standardises surface/device sharing and cleanup hooks across demos.